freenas/freenas-docs/userguide/storage.rst

 If you get confused when creating a dataset on a pool, click all existing datasets to close them.
 The remaining :guilabel:`Create Dataset` will be for the pool.

+**Create Snapshot:** create a one-time snapshot.
+To schedule the regular creation of snapshots, instead use :ref:`Periodic Snapshot Tasks`.

+**Promote Dataset:** only applies to clones.
+When a clone is promoted, the origin filesystem becomes a clone of the clone making it possible to destroy the filesystem that the clone was created from.
+Otherwise, a clone cannot be destroyed while the origin filesystem exists.

+**Destroy Dataset:** clicking the :guilabel:`Destroy Dataset` button causes the browser window to turn red to indicate that this is a destructive action.
+The :guilabel:`Destroy Dataset` screen forces you to check the box
+:guilabel:`I'm aware this will destroy all child datasets and snapshots within this dataset` before it will perform this action.

+**Edit Options:** edit the pool properties described in :numref:`Table %s <zfs_create_dataset>`.
+Note that changing the dataset name is not allowed.

+**Create Dataset:** used to create a child dataset within this dataset.

 #ifdef freenas